dymaczew/fs20icam/LabGuides/Exercise10/README.md

 ![](images/2020-01-17-14-01-30.png)

-In the “New parameter” window that opens, enter your username information as shown below:
+In the “New parameter” window that opens, enter your username `admin` as shown below:

 ![](images/2020-01-17-14-02-45.png)

-Then do the same for password, clicking the + and entering Passw0rd! for the value.
+Then do the same for password, clicking the + and entering `Passw0rd!` for the value.

 Now click inside the Procedure window and start inserting Step separators by typing Ctrl+3.
 There are four basic steps to this process so enter 4 step separators.

 ![](images/2020-01-17-14-07-00.png)

-Next add a description to Step 1 and then click “Add command” and enter su -i
+Next add a description to Step 1 and then click “Add command” and enter `su -i`

 ![](images/2020-01-17-14-08-06.png)

 For Step 2 we will log in to Openshift.
 After adding a description you will need to add another “Add command” action.
 Enter this command:

-Type:  oc login -u username -p password
+Type:  `oc login -u username -p password`

 Where username and password are the parameters you defined.
 To add the username and password parameters, drag them from the menu on the right, using the 6 dots next to the name, and drop them onto the command line.